-Previous pathogen-linked eQTL studies typically identified more explicit patterns whereby each host expression profile was explained by only a single major-effect pathogen locus (Guo et al. 2017) or each pathogen eQTL linked to a specific host network (Wu et al. 2015).
-In contrast, co-transcriptome eGWA with B. cinerea identified a more complex picture with numerous trans-eQTL hotspots and these linked to multiple transcriptome modules in either the host or the pathogen.
+Previous pathogen eQTL studies typically identified qualitative patterns whereby each host expression profile was explained by only a single major-effect pathogen locus (Guo et al. 2017) or each pathogen eQTL connected to a specific host network (Wu et al. 2015).
+In contrast, co-transcriptome GWA with B. cinerea identified a more complex picture with numerous trans-eQTL hotspots altering multiple transcriptome modules in either the host or the pathogen.
 This suggests that the polygenic architecture of the pathogen may at least in part function by influencing these defined modules rather than functioning as thousands of individual genes each separately targeting the host.
-This gives us an overarching pattern of polygenic and pleiotropic genetic regulation, as both the host and pathogen appear to draw from extensive genetic variation to determine disease outcomes.
+This gives us an overarching pattern of polygenic and pleiotropic genetic regulation, as the disease outcome is based on extensive genetic variation in both the host and pathogen.
 In effect, we see polygenicity of host expression regulation by the pathogen at the gene level, and at the network level.
-It remains to be ascertained if this system functions to create robustness in these connections in the face of changes to the pathogen or host genetics or if, alternatively, this is an indication that there are discrete set of interaction mechanisms between the host and the pathogen.
+It remains to be ascertained if this system functions to create robustness in these connections in the face of changes to the pathogen or host genetics or if, alternatively, this is an indication of existence of discrete set of interaction mechanisms between the host and the pathogen.

-Diverse mechanisms linked to candidate causal loci
+Candidate causal loci encode diverse mechanisms

-Investigating the putative function of the candidate loci underlying the different trans-eQTL hotspots identified an array of potential molecular mechanisms.
-While one might assume that transcription factors are the most likely genes in which genetic variation would lead to trans-eQTL hotspots, there was instead an enrichment for enzyme-encoding genes among these loci.
-This included four enzymes linked to the 13 trans-eQTL hotspots influencing the B. cinerea transcriptome and an additional four linked to the 12 trans-eQTL hotspots influencing the A. thaliana transcriptome.
-Interestingly, these enzymes were largely linked to various aspects of sugar release from the plant cell wall, or potential reactions involving sugar-phosphates (Table 1).
-In addition to enzymes, the candidate genes for four of the trans-eQTL linked to transcriptional regulators.
-While one, Bcin10g05900, a putative winged helix TF, would be predicted to potentially have pathway specific effects, the other three were more likely to have general effects on transcription including Bcin12g00330, a putative Topoisomerase II-associated protein PAT1, and Bcin09g06590, a putative helicase (Table 1).
-Interestingly, the putative winged helix TF was linked to a trans-eQTL hotspot influencing the expression of A. thaliana genes that show an over-representation of genes linked to water deprivation.
+Querying the putative function of the candidate loci underlying the different trans-eQTL hotspots identified an array of potential molecular mechanisms.
+While one might assume that transcription factors are the most likely genes for containing genetic variation that would lead to trans-eQTL hotspots, we found instead enrichment for enzyme-encoding genes among these loci.
+Eight enzyme-encoding genes contained the SNPs for four of the B. cinerea trans-eQTL and four of the A. thaliana trans-eQTL hotspots.
+Interestingly, these enzymes have potential activities in sugar release from the plant cell wall, or reactions involving sugar-phosphates (Table 1).
+In addition to enzymatic activity, four of the Botrytis trans-eQTL candidate genes encoded transcriptional regulators.
+Bcin10g05900, a putative winged helix TF is predicted to have pathway specific effects while the other three are putative general transcriptional regulators including Bcin12g00330, a putative Topoisomerase II-associated protein PAT1, and Bcin09g06590, a putative helicase (Table 1).
+Interestingly, the putative winged helix TF trans-eQTL hotspot alters the expression of A. thaliana genes associated with water deprivation responses.
 This suggests that this putative winged helix TF may influence a specific virulence factor that influences this A. thaliana network.
-Interestingly, while the candidate genes are linked to processes that likely influence virulence, none of them have been explicitly shown to influence virulence in B. cinerea.
-Future work is necessary to begin testing these loci and if and how they may influence virulence and the host/pathogen co-transcriptome.
+Interestingly, while the candidate genes connect to processes that likely influence virulence, none of them have been explicitly shown to influence virulence in B. cinerea.
+Future work is necessary to test these loci and discover the mechanisms by which they influence virulence and the host/pathogen co-transcriptome.